duncangraham/design-resources/README.md

 ![Contributions Welcome](https://img.shields.io/badge/Contributions-welcome-blue.svg)

+Welcome!
+I hope you find what you're looking for here.
+Let's lift one another up 🙌

 Know a resource that isn't listed below?
+Find something that's out of date or low-value?
 Feel free to create a new [pull request](https://github.com/duncangraham/design-resources/pulls).

-> Welcome!
-I hope you find what you're looking for here.
-If something has been particularly helpful to you, please make a PR!
-Let's lift one another up 🙌
+---

 # The Early Days